-The Clinical Log Book will be used to document, facilitate learning, and promote better communication between KPSAHS faculty and clinical site personnel.
+The Clinical Log Book will be used to facilitate learning and promote better communication between KPSAHS faculty and clinical site personnel.
 Students are required to update and maintain the clinical logbook daily.
 Clinical logbooks must be with the student at the clinical setting at all times.

 Students are responsible for maintaining a current and orderly logbook.
 All forms are to be completed on a daily basis.
 If the student does not maintain a current logbook, the student will be penalized per infraction as stated in the clinical course syllabi.
 Infractions may include (but are not limited to) an incomplete attendance log, lack of a make-up agreement in the event of an absence, an incomplete daily procedures record, an outdated Dosimetry report, incomplete self-assessments, and lack of preceptor evaluations.
-The student may be released from his/her clinical site until the logbook has been organized and brought up to date.
+At the discretion of the Clinical Coordinator, the student may be released from his/her clinical site until the logbook has been organized and brought up to date.
 Make-up visits may be arranged at a later date.